-International GCSEs (iGCSEs) are alternatives to GCSEs. iGCSE Maths is often taken at Independent schools and, less often and only between 2011 and 2016, at State Schools.
+International GCSEs (iGCSEs) are alternatives to GCSEs. iGCSE Maths can only be taken at Independent schools nowadays.

 Independent Schools can choose from 2 possible examination boards for iGCSE Maths in England and Wales:

 - CIE (also known as “University of Cambridge International Examinations”).

 There are 2, very different, specifications for Edexcel: A and B. I have never come across any student taking Edexcel specification B; it is very similar to the “O Level” specification from the 1970s; this only has one tier and does not offer grades below D.

 iGCSE at State Schools – No Longer Possible from 2017

 The Edexcel iGCSE specification “A” could, since 2011/12, be taken at state schools as an alternative to GCSE.
 For reasons that I’ve never fully understood, state schools which used iGCSE Maths took it under a different name – the “Level 1/Level 2 Certificate”.
 However, this name isn’t widely used by the general public or by schools – the exams are generally known as iGCSEs.

 Similarly, the CIE iGCSE could be taken at state schools but I have never come across this exam in state schools in our area.